Joogystyle/sustainity_front/README.md

 npm install
 npm run dev
 ```
+## 📊 Overview

+1. **Upload Page**
+   - Users can upload a CSV file and preview the first 10 rows of the dataset.
+   - After uploading, users can click the **"Visualize"** button to navigate to the visualization page.

+2. **Visualization Page**
+   - A sidebar is available on the left side, where users can:
+     - ✅ Select which columns to display in the data table
+     - 🔃 Choose a column to sort by
+     - 🔼 Select the sort order (ascending or descending)
+     - 🥧 Pick a column to visualize as a **Pie Chart** based on value frequency
+   - users can click **"Showtime!!"** to generate the filtered table and chart.

 ## Challenges I Faced
 - I hadn’t been coding or building websites for the past 3 months, so I had to refresh a lot of things I previously knew.